Last Updated on July 4, 2022 by Luke Feldbrugge

 Types of Home Mortgage Loans

-FHA Loan: Available to all types of home buyers, an FHA loan requires a smaller down payment, usually 3.5 percent, and doesn’t require stellar credits.
+- FHA Loan: Available to all types of home buyers, an FHA loan requires a smaller down payment, usually 3.5 percent, and doesn’t require a good or excellent credit score.
 Interest rates will be higher, but qualifying for the loan is easier.

-VA Loan: Home purchase VA loans are for our military service men and women of the U.S. armed forces.
-VA-guaranteed loans are available for your occupancy or a spouse and/or dependent (for active duty service members).
-The good thing about VA loan is they offer competitive interest rates and often times without requiring a downpayment or private mortgage insurance (PMI).
+- VA Loan: Home purchases with a VA loan are for our military service men and women.
+VA-guaranteed loans are available for homes that are your primary residence.
+The good thing about VA loans is that they offer competitive interest rates and often do not require a down payment or private mortgage insurance (PMI).

 Interest Rate: Fixed vs Adjustable